opeyemi-osoba/Unscramble/README.md

 ## Modifications from me:
 Upon implementating the App according to guidlines from the course, I've added a Timer for each round.

-## Getting Started

-To get started with this project, follow these steps:

-1. Clone the repository.
-2. Open the project in Android Studio.
-3. Build and run the project.